csparkresearch/csparkresearch.github.io/kuttypyplus.md

                 <div class="bgrid logoimage step" data-item="" style="--logo-url:url(/assets/kpimages/tnm.gif)">
                     <h3>C Code IDE</h3>
                     <p>Built-in C code editor with over 100 C and Assembly examples focused on fundamental learning.
-It is also compatible with the Arduino IDE, and can be used after downloading the board package into the IDE.
+It is also compatible with the <a href="https://kuttypy.readthedocs.io/en/latest/programming/c/#integrating-with-the-arduino-ide" target="_blank">Arduino IDE</a>, and can be used after downloading the board package into the IDE.
 The android app features a cloud based compiler.
                     </p>
                 </div>